-A Poem For November Posted by Serena on Nov 8, 2018 in Literature
+A Poem For November Posted by Serena on Nov 8, 2018 in Uncategorized

 Here’s a beautiful poem written by Giovanni Pascoli in 1891, which perfectly describes these early November days.